pagkly/Zed/Investopedia3/Other Long-Term Liabilities Definition.md

 ## Types of Other Long-Term Liabilities

-Other long-term liabilities might include items such as [pension liabilities](https://www.investopedia.com/terms/p/pbo.asp), [capital leases](https://www.investopedia.com/terms/c/capitallease.asp), [deferred credits](https://www.investopedia.com/terms/d/deferred-credit.asp), customer [deposits](https://www.investopedia.com/terms/d/deposit.asp), and [deferred tax liabilities](https://www.investopedia.com/terms/d/deferredtaxliability.asp).
-In the case of [holding companies](https://www.investopedia.com/terms/h/holdingcompany.asp), it can also contain things such as intercompany borrowings—[loans](https://www.investopedia.com/terms/l/loan.asp) made from one of the company's divisions or [subsidiaries](https://www.investopedia.com/terms/s/subsidiary.asp) to another.
+Other long-term liabilities might include items such as [pension liabilities](https://www.investopedia.com/terms/p/pbo.asp), [[capital leases]](https://www.investopedia.com/terms/c/capitallease.asp), [deferred credits](https://www.investopedia.com/terms/d/deferred-credit.asp), customer [[deposits]](https://www.investopedia.com/terms/d/deposit.asp), and [[deferred tax liabilities]](https://www.investopedia.com/terms/d/deferredtaxliability.asp).
+In the case of [[holding companies]](https://www.investopedia.com/terms/h/holdingcompany.asp), it can also contain things such as intercompany borrowings—[loans](https://www.investopedia.com/terms/l/loan.asp) made from one of the company's divisions or [[subsidiaries]](https://www.investopedia.com/terms/s/subsidiary.asp) to another.

 ## Special Considerations

 Lumping together a group of debts without identifying the nature of the debt might sound like a potential red flag.
 In reality, this practice is normal and shouldn’t raise concern, provided that the obligations in question are relatively small compared to the company's total liabilities.
 They should also be comparable to how the company has operated in the past—sometimes year-to-year comparisons of other long-term liabilities are provided in financial statement footnotes.

-If the amount of other long-term liabilities as a percentage of total liabilities (as displayed on the balance sheet) is high enough to merit investigation and there is no associated note, the analyst could call the [investor relations](https://www.investopedia.com/terms/i/investorrelations.asp) (IR) contact to ask questions.
+If the amount of other long-term liabilities as a percentage of total liabilities (as displayed on the balance sheet) is high enough to merit investigation and there is no associated note, the analyst could call the [[investor relations]](https://www.investopedia.com/terms/i/investorrelations.asp) (IR) contact to ask questions.

 ## Example of Other Long-Term Liabilities

-Ford Motor Co. ([F](https://www.investopedia.com/markets/quote?tvwidgetsymbol=f)) reported approximately $21 billion of other long-term liabilities on its balance sheet for [fiscal year](https://www.investopedia.com/terms/f/fiscalyear.asp) (FY) 2016, representing around 10 percent of total liabilities.
+Ford Motor Co. ([F](https://www.investopedia.com/markets/quote?tvwidgetsymbol=f)) reported approximately $21 billion of other long-term liabilities on its balance sheet for [[fiscal year]](https://www.investopedia.com/terms/f/fiscalyear.asp) (FY) 2016, representing around 10 percent of total liabilities.
 In the notes to the financial statements, the main components were broken down into pension liabilities, other post-retirement employee benefits, employee benefit plans, dealers' customer allowances and claims, and other.